 An HTML version of the above document is being prepared.
 If you are having problems accessing this document please contact firstname.lastname@example.org

-It is important to familiarise yourself with the new legislation and review any arrangements that may be affected.
+It is important to familiarise yourself with the legislation and review any arrangements that may be affected.
 You may wish to seek independent legal advice to clarify the change in legislation and how it might impact your practice.